1.2: Defining the Humanities

 "Blues, rhythm 'n' blues, hip hop, jazz . . .
 It's an expression of a people raising their voices in catastrophic, traumatic circumstances.
 You start in your situation, and Black folk have always started with the catastrophic: slavery, Jim Crow, lynching, devaluation, degradation, subjugation, and so forth.
 But most importantly, the music serves as a truth-teller, because, you see, in the end though, brother, Black music is fundamentally about unarmed truth.
 It's about unconventional love.
 It's about unadulterated justice.
 It's about unadorned beauty."

-Jazz saxophonist John Coltrane contributed to this movement with "Alabama" (1963), a solemn, instrumental tribute written in response to the 16th Street Baptist Church bombing in Birmingham, Alabama that killed four young Black girls.
-Through its mournful, meditative tone, "Alabama" conveyed profound grief and quiet defiance, proving that even instrumental music could serve as powerful protest.
+Jazz saxophonist John Coltrane contributed to this movement with "Alabama" (1963), a solemn, instrumental tribute written in response to an act of racial terror: the bombing of the 16th Street Baptist Church in Birmingham, Alabama, which killed four young Black girls.
+Through its mournful, meditative tone, "Alabama" conveyed profound grief and quiet defiance, proving that even instrumental music could serve as a powerful form of witness and protest.

-Soul singer Sam Cooke captured the weary hope of the movement in "A Change Is Gonna Come" (1964), written after he and his entourage were denied lodging at a whites-only motel.
-With lines like "It's been a long, a long time comin', but I know a change is gonna come," Cooke's song voiced the deep sorrow and enduring hope that defined the struggle for civil rights.
+The following year, soul singer Sam Cooke captured the weary hope of the movement in the soaring ballad "A Change Is Gonna Come" (1964), written after he and his entourage were denied lodging at a whites-only motel.
+With lines like "It's been a long, long time comin', but I know a change is gonna come," Cooke's song voiced the deep sorrow and enduring hope that defined the struggle for civil rights.

 In addition to these contributions from Black artists, several white folk musicians also used their platforms to support the Black freedom struggle.
-Bob Dylan, one of the most prominent voices in 1960s protest music, addressed racial injustice directly in songs like "The Death of Emmett Till" (1962), a haunting ballad recounting the brutal lynching of a 14-year-old boy in Mississippi, and "Only a Pawn in Their Game" (1963), which examines the assassination of civil rights leader Medgar Evers and critiques the broader systems that perpetuate racial violence.
-Dylan's lyrics underscored how racism was not just an individual failing but a structural and political tool used to manipulate poor white communities and uphold white supremacy.
+Bob Dylan, one of the most prominent voices in 1960s protest music, addressed racial injustice directly in songs like "The Death of Emmett Till" (1962), a haunting ballad recounting the brutal lynching of a 14-year-old boy in Mississippi, and "Only a Pawn in Their Game" (1963), which responds to the assassination of civil rights leader Medgar Evers and critiques the broader systems that perpetuate racial violence.
+Dylan's lyrics underscored how racism was not just an individual failing but a structural and political tool used to manipulate poor white communities and uphold an unjust system of white supremacy.

-These white folk artists, while outsiders to the Black community, lent their voices in solidarity, using the folk tradition's storytelling power to amplify the cause of racial justice and expose the realities of racial oppression to broader audiences.
-Their work, like that of their African American counterparts, highlights how music can cross racial and cultural boundaries to support a shared vision of justice.
+These white singer-songwriters, while outsiders to the Black community, lent their voices in solidarity, using the folk tradition's storytelling power to amplify the cause of racial justice and expose the realities of racial oppression to broader audiences.
+Their work, like that of the Black artists discussed above, highlights how music can cross racial and cultural boundaries to support a shared vision of justice.

 Hip Hop as Political Protest

-Decades later, the protest spirit would be reignited in the streets of the Bronx with the birth of hip hop.
-Hip hop is more than just a genre of music; it's a powerful form of artistic, cultural, social, and political expression that emerged in the 1970s, primarily among marginalized Black and Latino communities in the Bronx, New York.
-Through its core elements of MCing (rapping), DJing (turntablism), breakdancing, and graffiti art, the term hip hop encompasses an entire culture and lifestyle that gives voice to personal struggles, community experiences, and social issues like poverty, racism, inequality, police violence, and resistance to oppression.
+Decades later, the protest spirit would be reignited in the streets of the Bronx with the birth of a new musical genre heavily influenced by the funky beats and hard-hitting grooves pioneered by James Brown and others.
+Perhaps more than any other genre, hip hop is more than just music; it's a powerful form of artistic, cultural, social, and political expression.
+Originating in the 1970s among marginalized Black and Latino communities in the Bronx, New York, it emerged as a creative outlet for voices often excluded from mainstream narratives.
+Through its core elements of MCing (rapping), DJing (turntablism), breakdancing, and graffiti art, hip hop encompasses an entire culture and lifestyle that gives voice to personal struggles, community experiences, and social issues like poverty, racism, inequality, police violence, and resistance to oppression.

 In the late 1980s and early '90s especially, hip hop emerged as a powerful vehicle for political resistance and social critique.
-Groups such as N.W.A. and Public Enemy boldly confronted systemic racism, police brutality, and institutional oppression with fearless and forceful language and style.
+Groups such as Public Enemy and N.W.A. boldly confronted systemic racism, police brutality, and institutional oppression with fearless and forceful language and a defiant, unapologetic style.

-Similarly, Public Enemy's protest anthem "Fight the Power" (1989), famously featured in Spike Lee's socially conscious film Do the Right Thing, calls on listeners to resist oppressive systems, with lyrics challenging dominant cultural narratives and the erasure of Black contributions to American culture:
+Similarly, Public Enemy's protest anthem "Fight the Power" (1989), famously featured in Spike Lee's socially conscious film Do the Right Thing, calls on listeners to resist systems of oppression, with lyrics challenging dominant cultural narratives and the erasure of Black contributions to American culture:

 Elvis was a hero to most, but he never meant s—t to me